 (This post contains affiliate links; please see disclosure for details.)

 We’ve always lived in areas that don’t see much snow so I’m not expert on how to handle snow days.
-We see snow about once a year and enjoy every minute of it.
+We see snow once every few years and enjoy every minute of it.

-Until that one day a year arrives, we spend our time dealing with the wish it would snow days.
+Until that snowy day arrives, we spend our time dealing with the wish it would snow days.
 On those wish it would snow days, homeschooling can be a challenge.
 Thankfully I’ve had plenty of opportunities to learn how to cope on those days when we’re all watching the weather and crossing our fingers!

 10 Ways to Homeschool on